Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in Edinburgh.

 Condita 1 ★ ★ 4.7

-Conor Toomey's Marchmont neighbourhood tasting kitchen on Salisbury Place in Edinburgh, Michelin-starred since 2020, a no-choice seven-course menu in a 20-seat.
+Conor Toomey's Marchmont neighbourhood tasting kitchen on Salisbury Place in Edinburgh, Michelin-starred since 2020, a no-choice seven-course menu.

 Order: The fixed seven-course tasting menu; the only option, the only ask is dietary requirements.